 The 1939 Webster Auditorium, a National Register-listed building on the grounds of the Desert Botanical Garden, is an example of a Phoenix-area adobe structure erected during the last great adobe boom.
 The period stretching across the Great Depression saw many such projects constructed.
-The rationale for the construction of many notable adobe buildings including Tempe's Eisendrath House, ASU's Moeur Building, and Phoenix's Jokake Inn, was not sustainability, but rather, affordability or a desire to replicate widely-held perceptions of how the state once looked.
+The rationale for the construction of many notable adobe buildings, including Tempe's Eisendrath House, ASU's Moeur Building, and Phoenix's Jokake Inn, was not sustainability but rather affordability or a desire to replicate widely-held perceptions of how the state once looked.

-Curiously, just decades prior, Phoenicians worked tirelessly to replace the unpopular adobe structures found throughout town with what they regarded as more respectable brick buildings.
+Curiously, just decades prior, Phoenicians worked tirelessly to replace the unpopular adobe structures found throughout the town with what they regarded as more respectable brick buildings.
 However, the ancient tradition of combining clay, straw, and sand with water to form a natural and durable construction material refused to be consigned to the ages, instead resurfacing periodically as succeeding generations recognized its many benefits.
 Today's environmentally-minded adobe adapters are the most recent, although likely not the last, group of desert dwellers to see the value in adobe - an ancient, albeit adaptable, architectural material once again en vogue.